-- Colorado is one of the rare states that does not require health education for middle and high school.
+- Colorado is one of the rare states that does not require health education for middle and high school students.

 - Due to the lack of state requirements, it is likely many Colorado students are not receiving any sexual health education, let alone CSHE.

 - In 2013, Colorado established a grant program for comprehensive sexual health education programming (CSHE).

 - Comprehensive sexual health education is defined as “a program that is evidence based, culturally sensitive, includes positive youth development principles, comprehensive, and is medically accurate.”